wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 <h2 id="project_prompts">Lab final project possible topics</h2>
 This list is last updated by the end of Fall 2023.
 <h3> Final project objectives</h3>
+This open-ended project involving design, simulation, and analysis of a digital circuit related to a concept of students' choice.
+Students are tasked with thoroughly exploring all available components within the simulation software.
+Additionally, students are encouraged to consider integrating this project into their future endeavors across various courses.

 <h3> Final project components for simulation</h3>
-Basic logic gates
-Basic 74 series chips(including the Integrated counters) Memory(RAM/ROM/shift register)
-Seven-segment/Hex display/Color LED/ LED Matrix
-MUX/DeMUX

 <div markdown="1">
 <aside>